Read more details below:

 The next step men usually take in their hunting game when looking for a mate is to keep the connection loose and short, but engaging enough to get still what he wants from the woman.
 Lying and promises don't count but are used if they facilitate him achieving his desired goal.
 This is usually a "one-nighter".

 But interestingly, nature is on the woman's side!
 Just as he is reaching his goal (if he is lucky), his brain releases a neurotransmitter chemical called oxytocin.
 Sometimes this changes all the plans for some men!

-Oxytocin is a mammalian hormone that produces a strong, satisfying feeling of connectedness between lovers and also for their offspring.
-Through evolutionary selection, oxytocin has been programmed to kick-in when it is needed most for the couple to stick together in order to raise and protect their offspring -- who inevitably show up after the period of dopamine and testosterone saturated passion.
+Oxytocin is a mammalian hormone that produces a strong, satisfying feeling of connectedness between lovers and their offspring.
+Through evolutionary selection, oxytocin has been programmed to kick-in when it is needed most for the couple to stick together in order to raise and protect their offspring.

 Large amounts of oxytocin are also produced in women's bodies when giving birth to children and also during breastfeeding.
 It is also in many animals and birds who mate for life.
 Oxytocin is a natural body chemical that drives people to be more nurturing, giving, and protective.
 Women have approximately seven times more oxytocin receptors in their body than men.
 This may explain why women especially like chocolate: chocolate contains a small amount of oxytocin.